 Washington, DC 20573

 Responding to a Complaint

-The respondent has 20 days from the date of service of the complaint (30 if the respondent resides in Alaska or outside the United States) to file a verified response with the Commission and serve it on the complainant.
+The respondent has 25 days from the date of service of the complaint to file a verified response with the Commission and serve it on the complainant.
 The respondent may also file a counter-complaint at this time, following the rules of a formal complaint.

 The Commission provides a standard format for filing an answer to a complaint.
 All answers to complaints should follow this standard format.
 An Answer to a complaint must be verified (sworn).